Soralsei/rr100-rhoban/doc/documentation.md

   <p align="center"><i>RR100 navigation package diagram</i></p>
 </div>

-First, `rslidar_laserscan` (internally uses `pointcloud_to_laserscan`) takes in point clouds recorded by the RSLiDAR-16 of the robot and converts them to a planar 2D point cloud in the standard ROS format `sensor_msgs/LaserScan`.
+First, `rslidar_laserscan` (internally uses `pointcloud_to_laserscan`) takes in point clouds recorded by the RSLiDAR-16 on the robot and converts them to a planar 2D point cloud in the standard ROS format `sensor_msgs/LaserScan`.
 This converted point cloud is then piped to the SLAM package `slam_toolbox`, which reads the robot's transform tree (more specifically the transform from the base frame to the LiDAR frame and from the odometry frame to the base frame) and the 2D laserscan to compute an occupancy grid used as a map (how this is done will be detailed in a later section) which is then published.

 In parallel, `robot_localization` (a pose estimation package built with Kalman filters) takes in wheel encoder odometry data and IMU data published by the robot and fuses these sensor measurements to estimate to robot's pose in the odometry frame and publish this pose to the `tf` tree (which is used by `slam_toolbox`).